 PuttView Yardage Books Review: Better Than a Caddy?

-I started buying the yardage books in the pro shops of different clubs throughout Arizona.
+So I started buying the yardage books in pro shops of different clubs throughout Arizona.
 Some were $5 and displayed basic information such as distance to the green, bunkers, and tee boxes.
+These books helped have an overview of the hole and add in some local knowledge from practice rounds.

-Then I tried out professional yardage books when I played in some mini-tour events that allowed amateurs.
+Then I tried out professional yardage books when I played in some mini-tour events that had an amateur division.
 These books were much more detailed and somewhat overwhelming as they included distances from every sprinkler head on the course.
-But they didn’t provide much detail about the slope of the greens.

-This is when I started shopping online for yardage books including PuttView, Strackaline, and GolfLogix.
+This is when I started shopping online multiple books including PuttView, Strackaline, and GolfLogix books.
 After testing out all of them in competition, this is why I think PuttView has the best yardage books out there.

 Three Types of Books